 First, you will need to determine (roughly) how much time you need to prepare for the MBLEx.
 This not only helps you set a goal date, but will help you gauge how much time you need in an MBLEx preparation program.

 It may not be as much time as you think you need.
 You do not need to learn all of that information for the first time.
-Your massage program was likely six months long, so you really just need to review.
+Your massage program was likely six months long, so you really just need to review all that information.
 Reviewing is different than learning something for the first time.

-If you have not actively practiced or studied massage for years, but you are finally ready to get your license, 3-6 months seems to be the average time needed for preparation.
+If you have not actively practiced or studied massage for years, but you are finally ready to get your license, 3 to 6 months seems to be the average time needed for preparation.

-If you have been active in the massage field, practicing massage, then I would prepare for 1-3 months of studying and review.
+If you have been active in the massage field, practicing massage, then I would prepare for 1 to 3 months of studying and review.

 How Do I Begin Studying?